God5aja5/chat/replit.md

 - Added premium plans, subscriptions, contact messages, admin users, and redeem codes tables
 - Implemented usage tracking for both chat and image generation
 - Added proper relationships and constraints for data integrity
+- **AI Personality Fields**: Added customPrompt, autoTrainEnabled, and autoTrainData to user settings for personalization
+- **Admin Management**: Enhanced subscription management with cancellation and premium removal capabilities

 ### New Pages and Components
 - `/pricing` - Premium plan pricing page with subscription management